 Children with an exceptional medical reason that means they can only attend the specific school (for example, where the child or one or both parents has a disability that means that the child can only attend this school).
 Strong supporting evidence must be provided from a healthcare professional who is independent of both the family and the school.
 The evidence must relate specifically to this school and must clearly demonstrate why it is the only school that can meet the child's needs.

-Children living nearest to the school as measured in a straight line distance from a single fixed central point at the school to a point in the centre of the home address of the child, using the Local Land and Property Gazetteer and British National Grid Easting and Northing co-ordinates.
+Children living nearest to the school as measured in a straight-line distance from a single fixed central point at the school to a point in the centre of the home address of the child, using the Local Land and Property Gazetteer and British National Grid Easting and Northing co-ordinates.

 Parents and carers should note that the allocation of Reception places does not take into account attendance at any specific nursery class or school.
 Children in the nursery class of the school will not be given priority nor are they guaranteed a Reception place in the main school.
 Parents/carers of children in the nursery class must submit an application for Reception.